Bernt Balchen: Amelia Earhart

 Due to his reputation as a polar, transatlantic and aviation expert, Balchen was hired in 1931 by Amelia Earhart as a technical adviser for a planned solo transatlantic flight.
 In an attempt to throw off the press, Earhart turned over her repaired Lockheed Vega to Balchen who was assumed to be planning an Antarctic flight.
 Balchen flew the Vega to the Fokker Aircraft Company plant at Hasbrouck Heights, New Jersey.
 There, he and the mechanics Frank Nagle and Eddie Gorski reconditioned the Vega for the upcoming record flight.
 Its fuselage was strengthened to carry extra fuel tanks that were added to provide a 420-gallon capacity, and some additional flight instruments were also installed.
 After modifications had been made, Earhart flew this Lockheed Vega across the Atlantic Ocean on 20 May 1932, landing in Ireland.

 Norway

-In the mid-1930s, Balchen returned to Norway to work with the Norwegian Airlines.
+In the mid-1930s, Balchen returned to Norway to work with Norwegian Air Lines.
 Later, he was part of a team to create a Nordic Postal Union, and as war seemed inevitable in Europe, Balchen helped negotiate an aviation treaty with the United States.
 Balchen also worked with the airplane, The Valkyrien.